cosmos/ibc-go/e2e/README.md

 ## Importable Workflow

-This repository contains an [importable workflow](https://github.com/cosmos/ibc-go/blob/185a220244663457372185992cfc85ed9e458bf1/.github/workflows/e2e-compatibility-workflow-call.yaml) that can be used from any other repository to test chain upgrades.
+This repository contains an [importable workflow](../.github/workflows/e2e-test-workflow-call.yml) that can be used from any other repository to test two chains.
 The workflow can be used to test both non-IBC chains, and also IBC-enabled chains.

 ### Prerequisites